Snohomish: Small Town, Big History

 In 1871, Ferguson officially formed the town and gave it a name inspired by the native population: “Snohomish City.”

 Inscription on back reads, "Snohomish in 1866.
 The Eagle Saloon (Ferguson) on the left, Sinclair and Clendenning store on the right.
-Taken from south bank of Snohomish River."
-From Snohomish Historical Society archives.
+Taken from south bank of Snohomish River." **

 Postcard, ca. 1911, from author's collection.